-ODAK laboratory, located at the A-building of Mechanical Engineering Department of METU, consists of 2 regions, a main hall and a solar simulator room, with a total laboratory area of 200 m2.
+Concentrated Solar Thermal Power (CSP/CST) laboratory entitled “ODAK,” located in the A-building of Mechanical Engineering Department of METU, consists of 2 regions, the main hall and a solar simulator room, with a total laboratory area of 200 m2.
 In the main hall, there are workspaces for 5 people and a parabolic trough collector simulator in a curtained and ventilated space.
-In the solar simulator room, there is a high flux solar simulator with three 6 kW Xenon short arc lamps having a similar emission spectrum to the solar spectrum.
+In the solar simulator room, there is a high flux solar simulator with three 6 kW Xenon short-arc lamps having a similar emission spectrum to the solar spectrum.

 - Prescreening of high-cost solar field experiments,